Free life insurance quotes in minutes

 Methodology: Sample monthly rates are calculated for males and females obtaining a $25,000 guaranteed issue life insurance policy.
 Life insurance rates are based on guaranteed issue whole life insurance policies offered through Policygenius from Mutual of Omaha.
 Rates may vary by insurer, term, coverage amount, health class, and state.
 Not all policies are available in all states.
 Rate illustration valid as of 03/01/2024.

-How to buy a no-exam policy
+How to buy no-exam life insurance policy

 1. First, you’ll connect with a licensed insurance agent who can help you confirm the coverage you need and determine if you’re eligible for a no-medical-exam policy.